Service dog Sully arrives to honor late president at Capitol

 Sully was led in and stood by Bush's casket before lying down a few feet away.

-The much-talked-about dog joined the Bush family to help in June, weeks after the death of former first lady Barbara Bush.
+The much-talked-about yellow labrador joined the Bush family to help in June, weeks after the death of former first lady Barbara Bush.

 But Sully gained national attention over the weekend after a photo of him lying in front of Bush's casket with the caption "Mission complete" after the former president's death went viral on Sunday.